 Table 2 provides an overview of the tests carried out by the sub-licensee and the tests of an inspection depending on the anodizing type.
 It includes references to the sub-clauses that describe the tests and to the appendices and sub-clauses that specify the tests to be carried out.
-The symbol X indicates a test carried out by the sub-licensee while the symbol o indicates a test carried out by the sub-licensee depending on the agreement with the customer.
-The sub-licensee may contract the performance of a test to another organization only if it meets the applicable requirements of ISO/IEC 17025.
+The symbol X indicates a test carried out by the sub-licensee while the symbol o indicates a test carried out by the sub-licensee while the symbol o indicates a test carried out by the sub-licensee while the symbol o indicates the applicable requirements of ISO/IEC 17025.
 Note that there are special rules for light fastness tests that specify circumstances where the sub-licensee does not have to carry out the tests.
 In all cases, certain conditions and particular requirements can apply; these are specified in the appropriate sub-clauses.
 Thus, it is essential that these are consulted rather than relying solely on Table 2.
 Shaded cells in Table 2 indicate the tests of an inspection.
 Note that inspections do not include tests for visible defects, and surface texture, colour and final dimensional tolerances because these can be readily checked by the customer.